Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 ![Clock signal](/docs/assets/nand-images/hertz.webp)
 <em><a href="https://www.xtronical.com/6502computerep3/">Image source</a></em>

-The elapsed time between the beginning of a "tick" and the end of a subsequent "tock" is called a **clock cycle**.
+The elapsed time between the beginning of a "tick" and the end of a subsequent "tock" is called a <pmark>clock cycle</pmark>.

 The clock is used to synchronize the sequential chips.
 Using the hardware’s circuitry, this signal is simultaneously broadcast to every sequential chip throughout the computer platform.